Provincie-Zuid-Holland/satellite-images-datascience/README.md

 | Vochtige duinvallei |

 Are found in the data/annotations folder, read the readme.md file for more information.

-## Random forest model trained on annotations.

-This ended being the used model based on it's accuracy and prediction speed performance.
-It simply is a random forest model

-The notebook can be found in ./annotations_models/Coepelduynen/random_forest/make_train_model_on_annotations_coepelduynen.ipynb

 ## Scaled Spectral Profile Contrast Model